About

 Antonio Diglio (University of Naples Federico II, Italy)

-Andrea Mancuso (University of Naples Federico II, Italy)
+Andrea Mancuso (University of Naples Federico II, Italy), co-chair

 Adriano Masone (University of Naples Federico II, Italy)